propelling-coding/Void-gaming-tutorial/README.md

 ```
 After this, reboot the system and go to folder /mnt/games.
 If everything worked, you should be able to access your game library, with normal user permissions.

 If you are using xbps steam, you should be able to add the library to your steam client by going in steam settings.
-If you are using flatpak steam, you will need to allow it access to /mnt/games, which is done with the following commnand:
+If you are using Flatpak steam, you will need to allow it access to /mnt/games, which is done with the following command:

 ```shell
 flatpak override --user --filesystem=/mnt/games com.valvesoftware.Steam
 ```

-If you are using heroic, do the exact same command, but with heroic's flatpak id, and click "import game" for whatever game you want to play.
+If you are using heroic, do the exact same command, but with heroic's Flatpak id, and click "import game" for whatever game you want to play.
 For steam, add the folder in steam settings as a library.

 # NTFS users (multiple drives)